acm-uiuc/til/_til/vim/grepping-through-the-vim-help-files.md

+---
-# Grepping Through The Vim Help Files
+title: Grepping Through The Vim Help Files
+category: vim
+---

 Trying to look up the help file for a Vim feature, but you cannot quite remember the right keyword?
 Use `:helpgrep`.
 With `:helpgrep`, you can